The five words were already out before you heard yourself say them.

 That is the part no one warned me about.

 That feeling you had, right before you softened the close.
+That quiet pull toward the longer explanation, the apologetic qualifier, the story about giving them space.

 This does not happen to the slick operators.
 The coaches who talk too fast and close too hard and treat every discovery call like a transaction to be executed.
 The ones whose clients describe them as motivated rather than gifted.
 The ones who close well and change lives rarely.